Solo Parenting Through the Chaos: What I Wish I'd Known

 Lesson Four: Self-Care Isn't Selfish—It's Modeling

 I quickly learned that when I took time for myself, I showed up better for them.
-I made it clear that I needed my time for my friendships and my activities, and told my girls that not having me available to them 24/7 made me a better parent.
-And turns out, it taught them independence and resiliency.
+I made it clear that I needed my time for my friendships and my activities.
+I told my girls that not having me available to them 24/7 actually made me a better parent.

 Lesson Five: Solid Boundaries are Key

-Boundaries weren't about being mean—they were about staying sane.
-"If you want a drive somewhere, I need 24 hours notice" and "I will not tolerate this level of mess—you need to pitch in" weren't me being difficult; they were me teaching that households run on respect and teamwork, not chaos and magic.
+"I will not tolerate this level of mess—you need to pitch in" wasn't about cleanliness.
+It was about teaching that households run on respect and teamwork, not chaos and magic.

 Here's What Actually Saved My Sanity

 Lower your standards.
 Clean clothes and fed kids?
 You're winning.
+The house doesn't need to be Instagram-ready.

 Find your village.
 Other solo parents get it in ways nobody else will.
+Find them.
+Text them.
+Let them see you struggle.

 Celebrate small wins.
 Everyone still in one piece?
 That's a victory.
+Made it through the week without a major crisis?
+That counts.

 Remember: This phase won't last forever.
 Even when it feels like it will.
+Even when you're so tired you can't see straight.
+It will shift.

 If you're in the thick of it right now, feeling overwhelmed and wondering if you're enough—you are.
 You're more than enough.
-And you're definitely not alone.